deepakm925/Microsoft-Power-BI/When-Python-meets-Power-BI/Embedding-a-Power-BI-Report-in-Jupyter-Notebook/README.md

 1. First identify the report we want to open in a new tab in the browser.
 2. WE look at the URL tab and notice `groups` anf then `reports` we notice both titles have a series of characters in between their `/` Here is a visual example from my personal workspace:
 ![ids](https://github.com/deepakm925/Power-BI/blob/main/When-Python-meets-Power-BI/Embedding-a-Power-BI-Report-in-Jupyter-Notebook/resources/report_id-workspace_id-report.png)
 3. We then copy the underlined  pieces which are the `groups` and `reports` along with their characters.
+(In my example above the text underlined in red is the workspace ID and blue is the report ID)
 4. We then create two new variables in our Python code called `workspace_id` and `report_id` and copy and paste the characters respectively to their variables.

 (FOR CLARIFICATION: `groups` is the workspace directory, however, in my example, I used `workspace_id`. )